Rin3121/_web-srobots/README.md

 1.git pull origin master

 ##--How to upload--
-0.git pull origin master _//please check your local repository is latest one_
+0.git pull origin master _//please check your local repository is a latest one_
 1.git add *
 2.git commit -am "Write Data/Time and comment here"
 3.git push origin master